-"Anchoring" means securing a vessel temporarily to the bottom of the water column by dropping an anchor or other ground tackle from that vessel.
+"Anchoring" means securing a vessel to the bottom of the water column by dropping an anchor or other ground tackle from that vessel for a period of time not to exceed 14 days; not a mooring.

-"Aquaculture" means the culture of aquatic species under natural or artificial conditions in the state's waters including but not limited to: fish farming utilizing pens, tanks, or impoundments (which may be land-based); the culture of shellfish on the sea floor in permitted and leased areas, in cages, or suspended from structures in the water; and the culturing of aquatic plants.
+"Aquaculture" means the cultivation of aquatic species under natural or artificial conditions in the state's waters including but not limited to: fish farming utilizing pens, tanks, or impoundments (which may be land-based); the cultivation of shellfish on the sea floor in permitted and leased areas, in cages, or suspended from structures in the water; and the cultivation of aquatic plants.

 "Boat" means any vessel or watercraft as defined by R.I.
 Gen. Laws § 46-12-1(1).
-For the purposes of the mooring aspects of the HMP, a vessel registered to occupy a specific mooring or slip within the waters of the town or to a transient vessel that may be anchored within the waters of the town from time to time.
+For the purposes of the mooring aspects of the HMP, a vessel registered to occupy a specific mooring or slip within the waters of the Town or to a transient vessel that may be anchored within the waters of the town from time to time.